 My tour included hotel pick ups and drop offs which was greatly appreciated.
 Our guide was wonderful and did her best to make sure we all had a good time and that we knew what was going on (even those of us who spoke very broken or no Spanish).

 I got so lucky with the weather on my trip.
 It was a bit cloudy in the morning but by the time we reached Petrohue Falls, the skies cleared and stayed clear through our visit to the Osorno Volcano.
 I couldn’t have asked for better weather.
 But you may not be as lucky.
-As long as you don’t have torrential downpours and horrible fog, you’ll still be able to have a good day out.
+As long as you don’t have torrential downpours and horrible fog, you’ll still be able to have a good day.

 The biggest annoyance was the additional add on costs.
-I knew that I’d have to pay an additional entry fee at Petrohue Falls, but I was not aware that lunch (that felt mandatory) or that we’d be doing the boat ride.
+I knew that I’d have to pay an additional entry fee at Petrohué Falls, but I was not aware that lunch (that felt mandatory) or that we’d be doing the boat ride.
 I paid 25,000 pesos for the tour, plus I spent an additional 30,000 pesos.
 Admittedly, 17,000 of those pesos were for lunch and I’d have to pay for food at some point during the day regardless.

 So before you think you’re getting a great deal on a tour, keep in mind that there may be extra costs.
 All totaled, I spent 55,000 pesos (about $62 USD) for my tour, additional fees, and lunch that day.
-Without lunch, it’s down to 38,000 pesos, or about $42 USD, and that’s still cheaper than what I found online.
+Without lunch, it’s down to 38,000 pesos, or about $42 USD, but that’s still cheaper than what I found online.

-When to Visit
+When to Visit Puerto Varas

 Peak tourist season is the summer months, but because you are in the southern hemisphere that means December through February.
 One of my tour guides mentioned that when the cruise ships come in, there are just so many people.
 As many as 2,000 people can visit Petrohue Falls in one day.